terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_network.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_vapp_network"
+page_title: "Viettel IDC Cloud: vcloud_vapp_network"
 sidebar_current: "docs-vcd-resource-vapp-network"
 description: |-
  Allows to provision a vApp network and optionally connect it to an existing Org VDC network.